What is a CV?

 5. How can I get help creating my CV?

 Get started by checking out our CV examples and CV templates, which provide plenty of guidance on constructing your own CV.
-You can use any of these examples and templates to create a CV — just pick one, and we’ll walk you through the creation process, step by step.
-You can also visit our career center for more articles and tips for polishing up each section of your CV, from your summary to your education section.
+You can use any of these examples and templates to create a curriculum vitae — just pick one, and we’ll walk you through the creation process, step by step.
+You can also visit our career center for more articles and tips for polishing up each section of your CV, from your summary statement to your education section.